Logo

 A train viaduct of five semi-circular arches, each spanning 80 feet, crosses the river Eden.
 Started in 1830, it was finished in 1834, and is a memorial to Henry Howard of Corby Castle.

 Benedictine Wetheral Priory was founded in 1106 by Ranulph de Meschines and dedicated to the Holy Trinity, St Mary, and St Constantine.The solitary Gatehouse, is all all that now remains of the once grand medieval priory.
 The building stands at the edge of the village on the B6283 road and is now in the care of English Heritage.
-The battlemented gatehouse itself dates from the fifteenth century, and is built in course red sandstone, the arched gateway was once the entrance into the outer court of the monastery.
-In medieval times it formed part of a complex of buildings, which included a chapel, monastic offices and a school.

-Near to Wetheral Priory are the man-made caves which are built, around fourty feet high, in the bank of the River Eden.
-These were were used by the monks of the priory as early as the fourteenth century, as places of refuge during skirmishes with the Scots, a common feature of life on the borders throughout the middle ages.
-Legend relates that the cells were made by Constantine, a younger son of a Scottish monarch.
-A carved stone figure of St Constantine was placed opposite the cells in 1843.
+These sandstone caves were used by the monks of the priory as early as the fourteenth century, as places of safety in which to deposit their plate, vestments, and relics during incurrsions of Scots raiders, a common feature of life on the borders throughout the medieval period.
+Legend relates that the cells were made by St. Constantine, a younger son of a Scottish monarch, who is said to have lived as a hermit there.

 Cumbrian Towns and Villages